Scheduled MonumentsWalesCross-Incised Stones

 What is Cross-Incised Stones?

-Cross-Incised Stones is a collection of Early Medieval carved stones located in Carmarthenshire, designated as a scheduled ancient monument.
+Cross-Incised Stones is an Early Medieval stone monument located in Carmarthenshire, Wales, bearing incised cross markings that indicate its religious or ritual function.
 It is designated a Scheduled Ancient Monument by Cadw under reference CM161.

 What period does Cross-Incised Stones date from?

 Cross-Incised Stones dates from the early medieval period, and is classified as a cross-marked stone.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Who is responsible for protecting Cross-Incised Stones?